M7 Group

-M7 Group (legally Canal+ Luxembourg S.à.r.l.) is a Luxembourg-based television provider which operates several direct broadcast satellite pay TV platforms: HD Austria in Austria, Télésat in Belgium and Luxembourg, TV Vlaanderen in the Flanders region in Belgium, Skylink in Czech Republic and Slovakia, Canal Digitaal in the Netherlands, Focus Sat in Romania, and Direct One in Hungary.
-It also operates a terrestrial pay television platform in Flanders, Belgium and offers B2B multimedia services.
+Canal+ Luxembourg S.à.r.l. (trade name: M7 Group) is a Luxembourg-based television provider owned by the French media conglomerate Canal+.

+It operates several direct broadcast satellite pay TV platforms: HD Austria in Austria, Télésat in Belgium and Luxembourg, TV Vlaanderen in the Flanders region in Belgium, Skylink in Czech Republic and Slovakia, Canal Digitaal and Online.nl in the Netherlands, Focus Sat in Romania, and Direct One in Hungary.
+It also operates a terrestrial pay television platform in Flanders, Belgium, and offers B2B multimedia services.